-It is Tronox's intent to excavate contaminated soils in RZ-D excavation areas to the lateral extent and to the depths described in Table 1 and shown on Figure 1.
-Currently there are two locations where institutional or engineering controls are proposed within RZ-D. These areas are shown on the figures and include:
+It is Tronox's intent to excavate contaminated soils in RZ-D excavation areas to the lateral extent and depths provided in Table 1 and shown on Figure 1.
+Currently there are 19 excavation areas where institutional or engineering controls are proposed within RZ-D. These areas are shown on the figures and include:

-- The embankments, pond areas and the areas of the buffer strips around Ponds GW-11, WC-West and WC-East, and - The Veolia groundwater treatment building and facilities.
+- The embankments, pond areas, and the areas of the buffer strips around Ponds GW-11, WC-West and WC-East. - The Veolia groundwater treatment building and facilities; and - The Veolia equalizations tanks and equipment area.

 Analytical data collected from soils in the pond embankment around GW-11, WC-West, WC-East and the buffer zone areas indicate that there is some contaminated soil in these areas.
 However, the ponds and embankments are in an integral part of the operating Tronox and Veolia facilities and cannot be removed and remediated at this time.
 Additionally, a buffer zone is needed to allow the planned remedial excavations to remove contaminated soil from the areas near the ponds and maintain embankment stability.
-In order to protect Tronox workers, Site visitors and the public, engineering controls are proposed for the exposed-soil portions of embankments (there are portions of the embankments that are covered with an existing membrane liner which currently serve as an engineering control) and the buffer strip.
+In order to protect Tronox workers, Site visitors and the public, engineering controls are proposed for the exposed-soil portions of embankments (there are portions of the embankments that are covered with an existing membrane liner which currently serves as an engineering control) and the buffer strip.
 The proposed engineering controls will be an asphaltic-based cover: either asphalt concrete pavement and an aggregate base layer or a double chip seal layer over aggregate base, or equivalent.
 These covers should be capable of sustaining light truck traffic without damage and should provide a reasonably long life with a low level of required maintenance.

-The Veolia water treatment building and facilities are in the central portion of RZ-D. The building and facilities operate 24 hours a day treating recovered groundwater for perchlorate and hexavalent chromium.
-The building and facilities cannot be taken off line for extensive periods of time; therefore remediation of soil beneath the building or the operating facilities is unfeasible at this time.
-The proposed excavation area has been extended to the north and is now adjacent to the building and facilities.
+The Veolia water treatment building and facilities are located in two areas of RZ-D. The main water treatment area is in the central portion of RZ-D just north of RZ-D-26.
+Another facility (the equalization tank area) is located in the area east of GW-11 Pond and west of RZ-D-15 and RZ-D-18.
+The building and facilities operate 24 hours a day treating recovered groundwater for perchlorate and hexavalent chromium.
+The building and facilities cannot be taken off line for extensive periods of time; therefore, remediation of soil beneath the building or the operating facilities is unfeasible at this time.
+The proposed RZ-D-26 excavation area has been extended to the north and is now adjacent to the building and facilities.
 The impacted area in the vicinity of the facility will be excavated to a depth of 0.5 ft bgs, as shown on Figure 1.
-A confirmation sample will be collected next to the facility to assess if asbestos contaminated soil is adjacent to the building and facilities.
+A confirmation sample will be collected next to the facility to assess if asbestos-contaminated soil is adjacent to the building and facilities.
+The proposed excavations for RZ-D-15 and RZ-D-18 will be extended as far west as possible to excavate the maximum amount of soil without detrimental impact to the facilities.

-If a decision is made to institute institutional or engineering controls, the procedures will be in accordance with Revised Environmental Covenants, Institutional and Engineering Control Plan submitted by Tronox on June 9, 2010 and delivered on June 10, 2010 for NDEP review and comment.
+If a decision is made to implement institutional or engineering controls, the procedures will be in accordance with Revised Environmental Covenants, Institutional and Engineering Control Plan submitted by Tronox on June 9, 2010 and delivered on June 10, 2010 for NDEP review and comment.